 Highlands are intrinsically linked to the Scottish Highlands, the home of this ancient breed.
 Much has been written about the role Highlands played in providing crofters with meat and milk, but Highlands were much more than a source of comfort to Highland dwellers.
 The cattle formed the basis for their way of life, being driven to the summer hills at Beltane, and returning at Samhain.
 The cattle dictated not only what was eaten, but where they lived, the rituals performed and the very basis for commerce.

 But what is it about Highlands that makes them special in modern times?

-Of course being horned is not unique to the breed, but having horns and a long double layed coat is something that no other British breed shares.
+Of course, being horned is not unique to the breed, but having horns and a long double-layed coat is something that no other British breed shares.
 It's this long coat that also means that Highlands are the only breed allowed outside during a European Union winter.
-The outer layer of the coat is shed in the summer, which is particularly noticeable with the male animals.
+The outer layer of the coat is shed in the summer, which is particularly noticeable in male animals.
 Both layers of hair are prone to matting, making them quite a good option for felting, and there is evidence that Highland hair has been used to make rope in ancient times.

 There is debate about whether a Highland that is not of solid colour is a purebred Highland.
 "Parti colour" Highlands are animals that have significant patches of white in their coat.
 The Highland Society based in England accepts parti colour animals in their register, but in New Zealand, animals are only allowed if the white does not extend past the underbelly.

 Its also very common for Highland animals to live well past any other breed, with many females happily producing and raising a calf at age 13 or 14.
 This effectively gives a long reproductive career and the chance for the owners to develop a 'relationship' with Highlands over a much longer time.
 It also reduces replacement costs significantly!